oncodash/ontoweaver/docs/sections/intro_SKG.rst

          Depression -> Duloxetine [label="type:\l  thing\l   └ association\l      └ sensible_to\l         └ treatable_by"]
    }

-Note that the graph element carry all their "parent" types, along with the "terminal" type (sometime called "leaf type", in reference to the taxonomy beoing a *tree*).
-Nodes and edges may still have properties, usually in the form of *key:value* pairs (like ``form:pills`` here).
+Note that the graph elements carry all their "parent" types, along with the "terminal" type (sometime called "leaf type", in reference to the taxonomy being a *hierarchy*).
+Nodes and edges may have properties, usually in the form of *key:value* pairs (like ``form:pills`` here).